 There are stories about celebrities and influencers launching courses and making millions, but Panos says they haven’t seen that kind of success.
 However, if you have the knowledge of a subject and you have access to a market, you can create a sustainable business.

-How Much People Sell Courses for
+How Much People Sell Courses for on LearnWorlds

 There isn’t a perfect price for a course, so each creator needs to test it.
 Panos also recommends revising prices every so often and putting them up.
 Quite often, courses are under-priced – people are reluctant to charge too much.
 That’s fine so long as you revise every few months.